philmikejones/geostat_uk/content/tutorials/thematic-map/_index.md

 Creating a thematic map usually involves the following steps:

 1. Obtain and load the outline of the geographical area of interest.
-See our [boundary data sources](../../boundary-data) for suitable files.
+See our [boundary files](../../boundary-files) for suitable files.
 1. Obtain and load data about the areas about a topic of interest.
 1. ‘Join’ these data sets using a unique key in both files.
 1. Set the shading of the map based on the joined dataset.